Opportunities

 M.ENG.

-We are actively seeking M.Eng. students for research activities during Fall 2024.
-If you would like to participate in research during the summer (regardless of whether you are continuing the research in the Fall), please apply here.
+We are actively seeking M.Eng. students for research activities during Spring 2025.
+Please apply here.
 Additional projects supervised directly by Prof. Peck can be found here.
 Please reach out to him individually regarding those.

 Project Areas: